hongyili-hl/hongyili-hl.github.io/sample.md

 permalink: /ai/
 ---

-Thanks to all the emerging technology, we have a chance to collaborate with pre-trained AI agents and free ourselves from time-consuming tasks.
-In 2024, I developed a GPT toolkit for case study & online research with customized datasets.
+Thanks to all the emerging technology, we have a chance to collaborate with pre-trained AI agents and free ourselves from many tasks.
+Last year, I developed a GPT toolkit for case study & online research with customized datasets.

 ![Urban Design Explorer](/assets/images/GPT-1.jpg)